 3.3 On July 11, 2017, the Company was notified of a civil lawsuit claiming land ownership, filed by Ms. Carmen Muñoz Dominguez in representation of Forestal Ezrece S.A., who argued that her client is the owner by assignment and sale of 87.5% of the inheritance rights of the rural property called "Pino Huacho" located in Los Alamos and Cañete, in the Lebu province, Biobio Region.
-The land has an area of 5,144.22 hectares, alleged to be owned by Forestal Arauco S.A., and requesting the Court to resolve that Forestal Arauco S.A. should be ordering to restore the land to its rightful owner.
+The land has an area of 5,144.22 hectares, alleged to be owned by

+Forestal Arauco S.A., and requesting the Court to resolve that Forestal Arauco S.A. should be ordering to restore the land to its rightful owner.
 Forestal Arauco S.A. responded to the demand, requesting that it should completely rejected with costs, and adding a counterclaim based on the statute of limitations.

 On July 30, 2019, a ruling was issued fully rejecting both the main claim and the counterclaim.
-The plaintiff has not yet been notified.
 (Case C-109-2017 at Lebu Civil Court)

-On August 12, 2019, the plaintiff filed an appeal against the ruling.
-It has not yet been submitted to the Appeal Court.
+On August 12, 2019, the plaintiff filed an appeal against the final judgment.